-How to Spend a Summer Vacation Posted by gary on Aug 3, 2017 in Culture
+How to Spend a Summer Vacation Posted by Gary Locke on Aug 3, 2017 in Culture

 If I asked you to name the world’s longest running musical you might not believe the answer.
 The Fantasticks opened on May 3, 1960 in a little theater in Greenwich Village in New York City and played for 42 years, with a total of 17,162 consecutive performances.
 Such plays are called Off-Broadway productions, because they are performed in the City, but not directly on Broadway.
 They generally have smaller casts, lower budgets, and often come and go without much notice.
 But The Fantasticks remains one of the great miracles of American musical theater, and it deserves all the attention it has received over the years.